JapanCampers.com FIND US ON ➝

 All Japan Campers’ vans are equipped with an automatic gearbox include parking gear (P), reverse (R), neutral (N), drive (D) and additionally 2nd gear (S or 2), 1st gear (L or 1) and overdrive gear button (O/D)

-Japan is a very mountainous country with over 70% of the country being mountains, that’s why always make sure you use "Engine Breaking Technique” - 2nd and 1st gear to reduce speed when driving down hills.
+Japan is a very mountainous country with over 70% of the country being mountains, that’s why always make sure you use 2nd and 1st gear to reduce speed when driving down hills.
 Using the brakes constantly to slow down will definitely overheat the wheel rotors and you may not be able to stop the van when really required.
-Please inform our staff if you do not know the "Engine Braking technique"

-Make sure you do not drive with "overdrive" switched off, because this can cause a much greater fuel consumption (when it’s off you will see “O/D off" or “HOLD” light on the dash).
+Make sure you do not drive with "overdrive" off, because this can cause a much greater fuel consumption (when it’s off you will see “O/D off" or “HOLD” light on the dash).
+In short: Overdrive is like the highest gear, if you turn it off the car will run at higher revs.

 8. GASOLINE or DIESEL